-For 2018/19, FII anticipates receiving \$19.6 million in cash funding from the Province, \$0.6 million from Natural Resources Canada to offset costs of FII India and approximately \$2.6 million from other sources.
-On that basis, the total will be slightly lower than in 2017/18 due primarily to one time additional funding received during the year from NRCan for the India initiative and other funding received during the year from NRCan and industry for cost-shared projects.
+For 2019/20, FII anticipates receiving \$19.6 million in cash funding from the Province, a minimum of \$2.16 million from Natural Resources Canada, \$1.55 million of which is to go towards the FII India program, as well as approximately \$4.3 million from other sources.
+On that basis, the total will be slightly higher than forecasted in 2018/19.

 As usual, about half of the available funding from the Province will be used to share the cost of activities proposed and delivered by not-for-profit organizations that responded to FII's most recent market development and Wood First calls for proposals.
-The budget allocation for such funding recipients will be \$8.9 million.
+The budget allocation for such funding recipients will be \$9.1 million.
 Other budget allocations will be:

-- FII China: \$2.3 million: comparable to 2017/18. - FII India: \$4.3 million: \$0.5 million higher than in 2017/18, due to an uplift in funding from the Province of B.C. - FII Vancouver's Government Initiatives and Outreach: \$5.9 million, down \$1.8 from 2017/18 due to additional project funding received during 2017/18 not yet committed for 2018/19. - Corporate support: \$1.4 million.
+- FII China: \$2.3 million: comparable to the forecast for 2018/19. - FII India: \$4.3 million: slightly above the forecast spending in 2018/19. - FII Vancouver's Government Initiatives and Outreach: \$8.9 million, up from the forecast for 2018/19 due to additional project funding committed by SLB for the Think wood program. - Corporate support: \$1.4 million.